andersjel/boxes/README.md

 # The *boxes* module

-This module is designed to layout boxes on a page or in a figure solving the kind of problems that show up.
+This module is designed to layout boxes on a page or in a figure.
 You specify constraints such as

 - This box has an aspect ratio of 3:2.
 - The height of this box is the same as that one.